ngerritsen/inject-js/readme.md

 **Mocking** *(Only use for unit testing!)*

 With `injector.mock(name, mockDependency)` you can mock a dependency for unit testing.
-It works almost the same as `injector.register`.
-If a dependency already exists, `injector.mock` will override it.
+It works the same as `injector.register`, only if a dependency already exists, `injector.mock` will override it.

-*If process.env.NODE_ENV is set to production, mock will not be available by design.*
+*If process.env.NODE_ENV is set to production or in the minified packaged version, mock will not be available.
+This is to prevent it's usage outside of unit testing*

 ```js
 injector.mock('someDependency', { test: 'test' })